Annotations Config¶

 Constructs an

-instance using the configured settings.Parameters:
+AnnotationsConfiginstance using the configured settings.Parameters:

 config_name (

-, optional): An optional name for the configuration.
-If not provided, the name set using thename()
+str, optional): An optional name for the configuration.
+If not provided, the name set using thename()builder method will be used.

 Returns: